iPhone letdowns

 All in all, it didn’t suit me for developing purposes, but I would have nothing against using a Mac for entertainment purposes at home.

-Now when I’m back with Windows XP, and now sporting the silver color scheme, it feels just right!
+Now when I’m back with Windows XP, and now sporting the silver color scheme, it feels just right! π

-for helping me finding where different characters actually were on the keyboard, as well as the discussions about a real environment vs. an emulated one.
+PS.
+Thanks to Per Zimmerman at Gamepepper for helping me finding where different characters actually were on the keyboard, as well as the discussions about a real environment vs. an emulated one.
 DS.

 I just have to say that Apple’s image, design and software really seem to be the way to go.
 Don’t get me wrong, I’m a PC user and I’m not about to change, given certain developing tools, more software available etc for a system with Microsoft Windows (some of the reasons in Why Windows Users Won’t Switch To The Mac may also be applicable).
 Also, I find it terribly pricey.